CAS information for applicants who require Tier 4 visa

 - the applicant is transferring to Durham University to complete a course that they started elsewhere in the UK.

 If the new qualification is at the same level as a previous qualification or is at a lower level, it may still be possible to demonstrate academic progression and you should contact us to discuss this.

 I have an offer for a place on a degree programme at Durham and I have applied for a place on a Pre-Sessional programme.
 What does that mean for my visa application?

-When you fulfill all the non-English language conditions of your offer, depending on the results of your English language qualifications, you may become eligible for an integrated degree programme.
-If this is the case, you could receive a CAS for the integrated programme and you would then only need to make one Tier 4 visa application for the full duration of the integrated degree programme which will begin with DALI.
-If you are eligible for an integrated offer, your Academic Department will advise you of this.
+When you fulfill all the non-English language conditions of your offer, depending on the results of your English language qualifications, you may become eligible for a Combined CAS.
+If this is the case, you could receive a CAS which covers both the pre-sessional programme and your main programme, meaning you would then only need to make one Tier 4 visa application, rather than two.
+If you are eligible for a Combined CAS, the Recruitment and Admissions Team will advise you.

-Applicants to undergraduate and postgraduate degree programmes who are already in receipt of an unconditional offer and choose to attend the 4 week Pre-Sessional course may be eligible to receive a CAS for the full duration of their Pre-Sessional course and main programme.
+Applicants to undergraduate and postgraduate degree programmes who are already in receipt of an unconditional offer and choose to attend the 5 week Pre-Sessional course may be eligible to receive a CAS for the full duration of their Pre-Sessional course and main programme.
+Please note, although the offer for your main programme is unconditional, under UKVI regulations you will still be required to pass the pre-sessional programme to be able to progress to your main programme.
 If you would like to request this, please contact us using the details provided in the ‘How to Contact Us’ section at the bottom of this page.